 - In our family, we kept visits to less than two hours as not to overwhelm the hosts.

-- Allow the kids a certain room to play in, but definitely keep boundaries in the home.
+- Allow the kids a certain room to play in and provide a few toys, but definitely keep boundaries in the home.

 - During nicer weather, our family would sit outside to visit and watch the children play.